 Ain’t Funny Videoart © 2014 by Lili Bernard

 The youth (my eldest son Rafael) who is the subject of the video art piece — as well as of the related Nkisi crucifix sculpture and photography — asserts his Black masculinity while struggling with society’s attempt to label, dilute and destroy it.
 He navigates through layers of his identity, combating racism and stereotypes — with his strength, diligence, resilience, joy, frustration, anger, compassion and vulnerability exposed.

-The trope of the video-art, crucifix and photography is the syncretism (resulting from colonialism) of the African religion known as Palo in Cuba (referenced by the Congolese Nkisi-like nail fetish watermelon and whitened face) and Catholicism (referenced by the Passion of Christ and the tabernacle).
+The trope of this work (the syncretism, resulting from colonialism, of the African religion known as Palo in Cuba with Catholicism), is referenced by the Congolese Nkisi-like nail fetish watermelon and whitened face) and Catholicism (referenced by the Passion of Christ and the tabernacle).
 As stated in the beginning of the video, the work is dedicated to two women who were lynched along with their children: Mary Turner (1918 Georgia) who’s 8 month old fetus was gouged out of her belly and stomped to death by the mob as she hung upside down burnt and shot, and Laura Nelson (1919 Oklahoma) who was “swung” from a bridge alongside her 14 year old son L.D.
 Nelson, made famous by widely distributed souvenir postcards of their lynching.